 Speegle, a St. Cloud resident, was found in Lawton, Oklahoma on January 22.
 He was arrested and brought back to Central Florida.

-Speegle was released from the Orange County Jail on May 15 on $50,000 bond.
+Speegle was released from the Orange County Jail on May 15 on a $50,000 bond.
 The 28-year-old was let out on bond, then ordered back to jail having his bond revoked without warning, before being released a second time.

-Chief Judge Belvin Perry ordered his re-arrest after a grand jury indicted him on second degree murder, but a new judge decided that his re-arrest was wrong.
+Chief Judge Belvin Perry ordered his re-arrest after a grand jury indicted him on second-degree murder, but a new judge decided that his re-arrest was wrong.
 As part of his release, Speegle is required to wear a GPS monitoring device through a private company, Court Programs, Inc.